 For a complete listing of all participating organizations, click here.

 There will be five passes available per attraction per library each week.
 Library patrons must print out their passes, which are good for seven days.
 Passes can be checked out online at the Michigan Activity Pass website either from home or at the library.

 Like MAP on Facebook to get up–to–date information on happenings at MAP partners throughout the year.
 For help checking out a Michigan Activity Pass click here.

-The Michigan Activity Pass program is a partnership between Blue Cross Blue Shield of Michigan, the Michigan Department of Natural Resources (DNR), the Michigan Recreation and Park Association (MRPA), The Library Network, and over 100 Michigan arts and cultural organizations.
+The Michigan Activity Pass program is courtesy of Blue Cross Blue Shield of Michigan, the Michigan Department of Natural Resources (DNR), the Michigan Recreation and Park Association (mParks), The Library Network, and almost 200 Michigan arts and cultural organizations.
 It is available to Michigan’s nearly 400 public libraries and is designed to provide reduced cost or complimentary access to arts and cultural organizations across the state of Michigan, and encourage Michigan residents to use the state’s parks and recreation facilities to increase physical activity.